 DDMF leases office space at two locations.
 The first is located on the 18th and 19th floors of 650 Fifth Avenue, New York, New York.
-The current lease agreement for this location, in force as of December 31, 2023, was dated December 31, 2014, and commenced on January 1, 2015.
+The current lease agreement for this location, in force as of December 31, 2024, was dated December 31, 2014, and commenced on January 1, 2015.
 The term of this lease is 10 years and eight months, expiring on August 31, 2025.
 This lease agreement includes a rent abatement and a landlord contribution for qualified renovation expenses.

 The second lease, entered into on January 5, 2023, pertains to office space at 444 Madison Avenue, New York, New York.
-The commencement date is defined in the February 8, 2022, lease agreement between VII 444 Madison Lessee LLC and DDMF, and was communicated via legal notice to be February 16, 2023.
+The commencement date is defined in the February 8, 2022 lease agreement between VII 444 Madison Lessee LLC and DDMF, and was communicated via legal notice to be February 16, 2023.
 The term of this lease is 10 years from the commencement date and includes a rent abatement period of nine months and a landlord contribution for qualified renovation expenses.

-As of December 31, 2023, and 2022, the Foundation reported an ROU (Right-of-Use) assets of \$9,368,959 and \$2,531,525, respectively, on its consolidated balance sheets and corresponding operating lease liabilities of \$13,149,024 and \$2,932,025, respectively.
+As of December 31, 2024 and 2023, the Foundation reported an ROU assets of \$7,727,490 and \$9,368,959, respectively, on its consolidated balance sheets and corresponding operating lease liabilities of \$11,027,648 and \$13,149,024, respectively.
 These amounts are based on the present value of the remaining minimum rental payments under the existing operating leases.
-The remaining lease terms for the operating lease at 650 Fifth Avenue and 444 Madison Avenue as of December 31, 2023, are 1.67 years and 9.16 years, respectively.
-The discount rate for these operating leases for 650 Fifth Avenue and 444 Madison Avenue as of December 31, 2023, are 1.67 years and 9.16 years, respectively.
+The remaining lease terms for the operating lease at 650 Fifth Avenue and 444 Madison Avenue as of December 31, 2024, are .67 years and 8.16 years, respectively.
 The discount rate for these operating leases for 650 Fifth Avenue and 444 Madison Avenue are 2.38% and 3.390%, respectively, based on the estimated incremental borrowing rate as of January 1, 2020 and February 1, 2023, respectively.

-Future minimum rental commitments due under the operating lease follow:
+Future minimum rental commitments due under the operating leases follow: